developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The value of this Managed Configuration can change this default behavior:

-- When the value ***Off*** is chosen, the default behavior will be overridden and the device will not accept new Bluetooth Pairings.
+- When the value ***Off*** is chosen, the default behavior is overridden and the device does NOT accept new Bluetooth Pairings.

-- When the value ***On*** is chosen, the default behavior will be in effect and the device will accept new Bluetooth Pairings.
+- When the value ***On*** is chosen, the default behavior is in effect and the device will accept new Bluetooth Pairings.

 ### Bluetooth Configuration - Turn On/Off Silent Pairing